-The gut microbiota metabolizes proteins, creating a number of waste nitrogen compounds, with ammonia one of the most common.
-As with TMA, ammonia can build up in the blood stream when not being removed through healthy kidney function.
-In the study of more than 120 participants conducted by Romani et al. they found breath Ammonia to be the VOC which most accurately differentiated CKD patients from controls (AUC 0.902).5
+The gut microbiota metabolizes proteins, creating a number of waste nitrogen compounds, with ammonia being one of the most common.
+As with TMA, ammonia can build up in the bloodstream when not being removed through healthy kidney function.
+In the study of more than 120 participants conducted by Romani et al. they found breath Ammonia to be the VOC that most accurately differentiated CKD patients from controls (AUC 0.902).5

 This association is further supported by Obermeier et al.’s work with pediatric CKD patients.6 Importantly, their study found ammonia to be significantly elevated in patients with kidney disease relative to controls, including in patients with early-stage disease.

 Romani et al.’s study found dimethyl sulfide to be moderately accurate in predicting disease status (AUC 0.740), though Obermeier et al found that patients and controls exhaled similar amounts of dimethyl sulfide.5,6 A possible confounding factor is that organosulfur compounds have been noted to increase as a consequence of a subject’s age or concomitant conditions (such as diabetes), not simply CKD status.

 Additional classes of VOCs have been tentatively associated with CKD, including amines, alkanes, aldehydes, and alcohols.
 Further work is required to elucidate the biological associations between VOC marker classes and validate VOC signatures of CKD that can be reliably translated into clinical care.